 To register for an individual or directed study course, pick up an approval form from the Office of Admissions and the Registrar, or download it from the web at www.uaf.edu/reg/forms/individual_directed_study.pdf.
-Have it signed by your instructor and the chair of the department in which the course is being taught, as well as the dean of your school or college, attach a syllabus from your instructor, and submit it to the Office of Admissions and the Registrar.
+Have it signed by your instructor, the chair of the department in which the course is being taught and the dean of your school or college, attach a syllabus from your instructor, and submit it to the Office of Admissions and the Registrar.
 Individual study course numbers end in -97.
-Directed study courses must be found in the current UAF catalog.
+Directed study courses may be found in the current UAF catalog.
 The course reference number for an individual study course will be assigned by the Office of Admissions and the Registrar after you register for your other classes.

 To register for a class with a "by permission" restriction, speak with the instructor or the administrative assistant in the department offering the course about getting permission, which they can grant online.
 Once permission is granted, the appropriate courses will be available for you to add to your schedule via UAOnline.

 Auditing a Class

 Students who want to enroll in one or more courses for informational purposes may register as an auditor if space is available and auditing is permitted in the class.
 You pay the standard credit fees for the course, but the credits are not included in the computation of study load for full-time/part-time determination or for overload status or financial aid.
 If you want to audit a course for which you are already registered for credit, you must make the change by the end of the second full week of instruction and follow the add/drop process for changes to and from audit status in a course.
 Changing from credit to audit after this date requires the approval of the instructor of the course as well as your academic advisor.
 The deadline for late changes from credit to audit is the same as for student-initiated withdrawals.

 Mandatory Course Placement